 0480 211 092 (calls within Australia)

 +641 480 211 092 (calls from outside Australia)

-The Australian and New Zealand Arts Therapy Association (ANZATA) is the leading arts therapy organisation in the Asia Pacific region, representing more than 600 members.
-The organisation was first established in 1987 as the Australian National Art Therapy Association Inc. as a non-profit organisation.
+The Australian, New Zealand and Asian Creative Arts Therapies Association (ANZACATA) is the leading arts therapy organisation in the Asia Pacific region, representing more than 1200 members.